-Overview of the ev aluation of Cror nartium quercuu m for bundles o f whips and see dlings Rating of the likelihood of pest freedom Pest free with some exceptional cases (based on the Median).
-Percentile of the distribution 5% 25% Median 75% 95% Proportion of pest-free bundles 9,881 out of 10,000 bundles 9,944 out of 10,000 bundles 9,979 out of 10,000 bundles 9,995 out of 10,000 bundles 9,999.85 out of 10,000 bundles Percentile of the distribution 5% 25% Median 75% 95% Proportion of infected bundles 0.15 out of 10,000 bundles 5 out of 10,000 bundles 21 out of 10,000 bundles 56 out of 10,000 bundles 119 out of 10,000 bundles Summary of the information used for the evaluation Possibility that the pest could become associated with the commodity Cronartium quercuum has been reported as present in the UK, although uncertainties existdue to taxonomic issues.
-Quercus petraea is reported to be telial host of the pathogen.Both telial and aecial hosts (Castanea spp., Castanopsis spp., Fagus japonica ,Notholithocarpus densiflorus, Quercus spp., Rhus chinensis and Pinus spp., respectively)can be present at a suitable distance both in the nurseries and in the surroundings makingit possible the infection of oak leaves by means of spores.
-Although bare root plants aremostly exported in a dormant phase, some leaves could still be attached to the plants atthe time of export making the association with the commodity possible.
+Overview of the ev aluation of Cron artium quercuui m for bundles of whips and seed lings Rating of the likelihood of pest freedom Pest free with some exceptional cases (based on the Median).
+Percentile of the distribution 5% 25% Median 75% 95% Proportion of pest-free bundles 9,881 out of 10,000 bundles 9,944 out of 10,000 bundles 9,979 out of 10,000 bundles 9,995 out of 10,000 bundles 9,999.85 out of 10,000 bundles Percentile of the distribution 5% 25% Median 75% 95% Proportion of infected bundles 0.15 out of 10,000 bundles 5 out of 10,000 bundles 21 out of 10,000 bundles 56 out of 10,000 bundles 119 out of 10,000 bundles Summary of the information used for the evaluation Possibility that the pest could become associated with the commodity Cronartium quercuum has been reported as present in the UK, although uncertainties due to taxonomic issues.
+Quercus robur is reported to be telial host of the pathogen. telial and aecial hosts (Castanea spp., Castanopsis spp., Fagus japonica , Notholithocar , densiflorus , Quercus spp., Rhus chinensis and Pinus spp., respectively) can be present suitable distance both in the nurseries and in the surroundings making it possible the infection of oak leaves by means of spores.
+Although bare root plants are mostly expo in a dormant phase, some leaves could still be attached to the plants at the time of ex- making the association with the commodity possible.
 Measures taken against the pest and their efficacy General measures taken by the nurseries are effective against the pathogen.
-These measures include (a) the use of certified plant material; (b) inspections, surveillance, monitoring, sampling and laboratory testing; (c) the removal of infected plant material and (d) application of pest control products.
+These measures include (a) the use of certified plant material; (b) inspections, surveillance, monitoring, sampling and laboratory testing; (c) the removal of infected plant material and (d) application of pest control products. plants for planting /TRACES-NT data g neither from the base there are no UK nor from other 95 and December countries due to t the presence of